 Weather is all around us.
 Did you know Americans live in the most severe weather-prone country on Earth?
 Learning about weather is easy in the Tampa Bay area, thanks to the Bay News 9 Weather Experts and the Times Newspaper in Education program.
 The Times NIE program, in partnership with Bay News 9, wants to give elementary school teachers a learning tool geared specifically to help their students have fun while learning about weather.
 The activities and information are focused on STEM and Language Arts standards.

-Once again your Tampa Bay Rays have teamed up with the Tampa Bay Times NIE program to create a lineup of free summer reading fun.
+Once again, Suncoast Credit Union and your Tampa Bay Rays have teamed up with the Tampa Bay Times Newspaper in Education program to create a lineup of free summer reading fun.
+Everyone’s commitment to education in our community makes this an exciting matchup.
 The goals of the Reading with the Rays: Read your way to the ballpark program are to encourage children to read more and to visit the library regularly before they return to school this fall.
 This tabloid publication has quotes from players, parent tips and lots of book lists.
-This year's spokesperson is Evan Longoria.
+Once again, Evan Longoria is the team captain encouraging children of all ages to read around the bases and get some great Rays reading rewards.
 For more information about this summer reading program, go to tampabay.com/nie/raysreading.
-Participating counties: Citrus, Hernando, Hillsborough, Manatee, Pasco, Pinellas and Polk.
+Participating counties include: Chartlotte, Citrus, Hernando, Hillsborough, Manatee, Pasco, Pinellas, Polk and Sarasota.

 See.
 Wonder.
 Connect.
 A Journey through the Permanent Collection of the Museum of Fine Arts, St. Petersburg, Fl.
 (MS)